LaurencePeanuts/Music/README.md

 # Music

-Speculative project to map the entire universe over time with low spatial resolution using CMB, 21 cm and local surveys
+Speculative project to map the observable universe over time with low spatial resolution using CMB, 21 cm and local surveys

 ## People